 If you’re not using text messaging for roofing contractors, you may be behind the curve compared to your competitors.
 68% of businesses are already using some form of texting to communicate with their customers, whether that’s automated or two-way texting.
 In order to keep up with your competitors, it’s important to add texting to your toolbox.

 In order to turn texting into a competitive advantage, make it clear that you offer texting when you connect with customers and prospects:

 - Add “text or call us” to your contact information section of your website/social media profiles

 - Mention it during your initial conversations with a prospect

 - Send a text to welcome a new customer

 By incorporating your texting capabilities into your overall marketing messaging and reaching out to customers through texting, you can keep it top of mind for prospects and customers and encourage them to reach out to you this way.

-Customer surveys show that text messaging for roofing contractors is an essential communication tool.
+Customer surveys show that text messaging for roofing contractors is an essential communication tool and these text messaging statistics back that up.
 Using a texting service will help you meet customer expectations, connect with hard-to-reach customers, and keep the lines of communication open.